craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 # Preamble
 In RHoD, a character's second line of defense against genuine personal damage is the Armor they wear.

-Armor is categorized by into three groups,
+Armor is categorized by into three groups, Light, Medium, and Heavy.